anima-libera/ipsys/README.md

 - The escape key terminates execution (same as closing the window).
 - The T key switches between the rendering of each iteration and each frame.
 - The W key toggles fading.
-- The S key saves the current rule set to a file (work in progress).
+- The S key saves the current rule set to a file.

+## Command line interface

+- `-t` followed by a number sets the number of particle types.
+- `-f` followed by a file path load the rule set described in the given file (work in progress).

 ## TODO

+- Changelog and version numbers.
 - Read a config file.
   - OpenGL version (disable some features if needed).
   - Set settings.